Petlja/PetljaDoc/README.md

-# PetljaDoc - Petlja's tool for interactive books
+# PetljaDoc - Petlja's tool for eLearning content

 The tool is based on https://github.com/RunestoneInteractive/RunestoneComponents and https://github.com/sphinx-doc/sphinx and includes: